SAP-samples/cap-ai-vector-engine-sample/README.md

 ## Download and Installation
 1. Clone this GitHub repository to your local machine and open it in VS Code or any other suitable editor.
 2. Run `npm install` in the root to install all dependencies
-3. Connect to your subaccount:
+3. Connect to your SAP BTP subaccount:
 `cf login -a <subaccount-endpoint>`
 4. Bind the following services to the application:
     - SAP Hana Cloud